ray-x/cmp-treesitter/README.md

 # cmp-treesitter

 nvim-cmp source for treesitter nodes.
+Using all treesitter highlight nodes as completion candicates.

 # Setup